Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Problem Formulation

-The new layer will be used as building block for deep neural networks for classification and, most remarkably, for unsupervised anomaly detection.
-In the latter case, the training set contains only instances from a single class, considered as \emph{normal}, and the goal is detecting anomalous point clouds, i.e. those that do not belong to the normal class, during testing\footnote{This setup is sometimes referred to as \emph{semi-supervised} since only normal instances are provided for training.}.
+We use our layer as a building block for deep neural networks for classification, semantic segmentation, and unsupervised anomaly detection.
+In the latter case, the training set contains only instances from a single class, considered as \emph{normal}, and the goal during testing is detecting anomalous point clouds, i.e. those that do not belong to the normal class.
+This task is also called \emph{one-class classification} since only normal instances are used for training.